-The notice also 'converted' dumping securities taken on HSS into interim dumping duties (IDD).
-Following a preliminary affirmative determination (PAD), dumping securities were taken on HSS exported from the subject countries entered for home consumption from 10 January 2012.
-However, only securities pertaining to goods in relation to the dumping of HSS from the subject countries that were exported after this date were converted to IDD.
-10
+The notice also 'converted' dumping securities taken on HSS into IDD.
+Dumping securities were taken on HSS exported from the subject countries entered for home consumption from 10 January 2012 up to and including 2 July 2012.
+However, only securities pertaining to goods that were exported after the date that the CEO made a preliminary affirmative determination (PAD) in relation to the dumping of HSS from the subject countries were converted to IDD.